DataDog/datadog-api-client-go/api/v1/datadog/docs/ServiceLevelObjectivesApi.md

-    ids := "id1, id2, id3" // string | A comma separated list of the IDs of the service level objectives objects. (optional) query := "monitor" // string | The query string to filter results based on SLO names. (optional) tagsQuery := "env:prod" // string | The query string to filter results based on SLO tags. (optional) metricsQuery := "aws.elb.request_count" // string | The query string to filter results based on SLO numerator and denominator. (optional)
+    ids := "id1, id2, id3" // string | A comma separated list of the IDs of the service level objectives objects. (optional) query := "monitor" // string | The query string to filter results based on SLO names. (optional) tagsQuery := "env:prod" // string | The query string to filter results based on a single SLO tag. (optional) metricsQuery := "aws.elb.request_count" // string | The query string to filter results based on SLO numerator and denominator. (optional)

     configuration := datadog.NewConfiguration()